 Recycling Information/Green Pages Directory: For details regarding useful resources for residents seeking outlets for items they no longer need, visit www.swancc.org.

 Electronics Recycling Program: Groot will pick up unlimited electronic waste at the curb at no additional charge.
-Residents can simply call Groot at (800) 244-1977 to schedule a pickup 24 hours in advance.
+Residents can simply call Groot at (800) 244-1977 to schedule a pickup at least 24 hours in advance and for details on dates of pick up.
 Electronic materials include computers and monitors, video game consoles, printers, televisions, DVD players, etc.

 Battery Recycling Program: Barrington has teamed up with the Solid Waste Agency of Northern Cook County (SWANCC) to offer our residents the opportunity to safely dispose of household alkaline and rechargeable batteries.
 Common household alkaline batteries are no longer accepted at IEPA-sponsored hazardous waste disposal events due to their benign nature and high recycling costs.
 This program makes it simple for you to dispose of batteries safely.
 You can drop off batteries at the Village Hall, 200 S. Hough Street, between the hours of 8:00 a.m. and 4:30 p.m., or the Barrington Public Works facility, 300 N. Raymond Avenue, between the hours of 6:30 a.m. and 3:00 p.m.
 Should you have any questions, call (847) 381-7903 or visit www.swancc.org.